Chalarangelo/30-seconds-of-code/snippets/arrayToHtmlList.md

 ### arrayToHtmlList

-Converts the given array elements into '<li>' tags and appends them to the list of the given id.
+Converts the given array elements into `<li>` tags and appends them to the list of the given id.

 Use `Array.map()` and `document.querySelector()` to create a list of html tags.